SteiningerSebastian/SteiningerScripts/LLM Prompting Foundations for Responsible Use.md

     - **Task:** The specific action to perform.
     - **Format:** The desired structure of the output.
 ## 4 Iteration Methods
-Even with robust frameworks, some prompts require extra finesse.
+Even with robust frameworks, **some prompts require extra finesse**.
 These iteration methods are particularly useful when your **prompt isn't yielding the desired results**, even after applying a framework like TCREI.
 - **Revisit Prompting Framework:** Go back to your chosen framework (e.g., TCREI) and meticulously review each component.
 Have you missed any crucial context?
 Are your references clear enough?
 Is the task truly well-defined?
 Often, the solution lies in tightening up one of these core elements.
 - **Break Up Prompt into Multiple Tasks:** For complex requests, the LLM might struggle to process everything at once.
 Break down a single, large prompt into a sequence of smaller, manageable sub-prompts.
     - _Example:_ Instead of "Write a detailed, argumentative essay on climate change solutions, including data, counter-arguments, and a conclusion," you might first prompt: "Generate five key arguments for climate change solutions."
 Then, "Expand on argument #1, providing supporting data."
 Then, "Draft a counter-argument for this point."